lumi-a/masters-thesis/thesis.typ

           quad
           Y = & [vec(3, 4), vec(2, 8), vec(8, 1), vec(1, 5), vec(9, 4), vec(2, 10), vec(7, 5)],
   $
-  (corporate warranted $x_1"+"…"+"x_7=y_1"+"…"+"y_7$), together with the following permutation of deliveries:
+  ($x_1"+"…"+"x_7=y_1"+"…"+"y_7$, as warranted by corporate), together with the following permutation of deliveries:
   $
     π(X) ≔ #draw-gasoline.typeset-permutation(iterative-rounding-permutation, deliveries).
   $
-  The timeline of our warehouse can be visualised as follows: We use colored bars to represent the current amount of flour (blue) and sugar (purple) in our warehouse.
-Vectors preceded by "$arrow.t$" indicate deliveries to our warehouse, vectors preceded by "$arrow.b$" indicate us consuming ingredients from the warehouse to bake cookies.
+  The timeline of our warehouse can be visualised as follows: We use colored bars to represent the current amount of flour (#Blue[blue]) and sugar (#Purple[purple]) in our warehouse.
+Vectors preceded by "$arrow.t$" indicate deliveries to our warehouse at night, vectors preceded by "$arrow.b$" indicate us consuming ingredients from the warehouse to bake cookies during the day.
 The two horizontal colored lines indicate the maximum number of the respective ingredient that the warehouse must store across the week.
 We choose the initial stocking of our warehouse _minimally_ such that we will always have enough ingredients to never run out (this choice is exactly $β$ from the above optimization problem).
 This ensures that our warehouse has the smallest possible size for this permutation, and that for both ingredients, there must be a day on which that ingredient's warehouse is fully depleted (otherwise our choice would not be minimal, we would have wasted space).
   #figure(
     draw-gasoline.draw-permutation(iterative-rounding-permutation, deliveries, production),
     kind: image,